dalibo/pg_query_settings/README.md

 Caveats
 --------

-Enabling this extension might have a performance impact on OLTP workloads.
+Enabling this extension might have a performance impact on any workloads with a high number of fast queries, as it slighlty increases the time taken to compute the query plan.
 The more entries in the table, the greater the impact.
 This will be improved in future releases.

 It is possible to disable it globally by setting the parameter `pg_query_settings.enabled` to `false` in the main configuration file,